Governed Event Architecture

 Digital transformation is a systems engineering process for developing, maintaining and delivering optimal solutions to meet related business requirements.
 As the business-technical ecosystem changes, many businesses continue to turn to technology as a means to shape their business future.

-• Requirements & Vision: Defining, explication, acceptance, or rejection, including QA completion.
+• Requirements & Vision: Defining, explication, acceptance or rejection, including QA completion.

 • Solution Progress: From optimum benefit identification to work-in-progress and rejections.